mirapietro/Zapata/README.md

 ## Documentation

 Zapata documentation is created using `sphinx` and it is sourced from the code itself.
 To create a local copy of HTML documentation go to `docs` folder and type `gmake html`.
+If a previous compilation of the documentation exist, it is a good practice to clean up with `gmake clean` before updating the HTML files.

 HTML documentation can be accessed opening the main page at `docs/build/html/index.html`